uf2020/ccxt/Manual.md

 ## Returned JSON Objects

 All public and private API methods return raw decoded JSON objects in response from the exchange markets, as is, untouched.
-The unified API returns JSON-decoded objects in a common format and structure.
+The unified API returns JSON-decoded objects in a common format and structured uniformly across all markets.

 ## Passing Parameters To API Methods